kohortpay/module-prestashop/README.md

 ### Minimum amount

-You can define here the total order minimum amount to display the KohortPay payment method (by default, it's 30€).
+You can define here the total order minimum amount to display the KohortPay payment method (minimum 30€).

 ## Testing